 5. File for a tax-exempt status

-Starting your nonprofit with GoFundMe Charity
+How to start a nonprofit with GoFundMe Charity

-Starting a nonprofit from the ground up is hard work and there are many requirements to meet, but the payoff is immense.
+Starting a 501(c)(3) nonprofit from the ground up is hard work and there are many requirements to meet, but the payoff is immense.
 If you’re passionate about taking your organization to the next level, sign up for GoFundMe Charity, where you can access advanced nonprofit software with no subscription or platform fees.
 Powerful customization, robust data management tools, and a solid peer-to-peer platform are just a few of our tools that can help grow your nonprofit and make a larger impact.